smiths/aorta/README.md

 ### To load DICOM data:
 1. Select "File" from the bar menu, then "Add DICOM Data".
 2. The uploaded volume must be a scalar volume object to be viewed in the Volume Rendering module.
-Therefore, to make sure that we are uploading volume as a scalar volume, in "Add DICOM data" module, unselected the plugin MultiVolumeImporterPlugin as shown below,
+Therefore, to make sure that we are uploading volume as a scalar volume, in "Add DICOM data" module, unselect the plugin MultiVolumeImporterPlugin as shown below,
 ![MultiVolumePlugin](https://user-images.githubusercontent.com/63418020/215304072-f8575886-3667-4eef-8d8b-17fd6b0dba4b.png)
 3. Select "Import DICOM files", and select one of the patient's folders.
     - Once loaded, 3D Slicer will keep the patient record in the DICOM database, and the user can easily reload DICOM data from the DICOM database.
+4. Select the patient file, click "load" button or double-click on the patient file to load the data into the program.

 ### To use Volume Rendering to crop a VOI: